-Loyola's College of Music and Fine Arts alumni are doing great things!
+Loyola's College of Music and Media alumni are doing great things!
 Check out some recent highlights:

 Rhonda Shear ’77 (communication), a former comedian and host of the late-night movie show USA: Up All Night who went on to launch a line of best-selling bras, was inducted into the School of Mass Communication’s Den of Distinction.
 She is an active volunteer with the American Cancer Society, St. Jude’s Children’s Hospital, and Pace School for Girls and was named Ernst & Young Entrepreneur of the Year in 2012.
 In 2017, she published UP ALL NIGHT: From Hollywood Bombshell to Lingerie Mogul, Life Lessons From an Accidental Feminist.
 Watch an interview about the book here.

 Veronique “Vikki” Spruill ’80 (communication) was named the president and CEO of the New England Aquarium.
 A longtime ocean advocate and nonprofit leader, Spruill has led the Council on Foundations, a national network of philanthropic organizations, since 2012; before that, she spent six years as president and CEO of the Ocean Conservancy in Washington, D.C.
 She also was the founder and president of SeaWeb.
 In addition, Spruill recently was named to the board of directors of the Water Institute of the Gulf in Baton Rouge.

 David Fernandez ’93 (communication) just published his second book (under the pen name D.H.
 Cermeño), Coffee and Cedar: Finding Strength From Memories.

 Randal “Randy” Despommier ’04 (jazz studies) released his first jazz-classical fusion album, All At Onceness, with Red Piano Records, part of a collaboration with New York-based pianist Jason Yeager.